Submit Article

 What Was the Outcome?

-The High Court dismissed the appellant's appeal against conviction and allowed the Prosecution's appeal against the sentence.
-The appellant was sentenced to six weeks' imprisonment for each of the two charges, with the sentences to run concurrently.
+"I dismissed the appeal against conviction and allowed the Prosecution’s appeal against the sentence imposed.
+The appellant was sentenced to six weeks’ imprisonment for each charge, with both sentences to run concurrently." (at [4])

 Why Does This Case Matter?